bravecorvus/bigdisk/README.md

 2. `git clone https://github.com/gilgameshskytrooper/bigdisk.git`
 3. `cd bigdisk`
 4. `cp docker-compose.yaml docker-compose-actual.yaml`
-5. You will need to replace the environment variables for the service bigdisk on `docker-compose-actual.yaml`. `BIGDISKSUPERADMINEMAIL` should be an email you can access. `BIGDISKURL` will be the URL that will be defined in the `Caddyfile` (in my case, https://bigdisk.gilgameshskytrooper.io).
+5. You will need to replace the environment variables for the service bigdisk on `docker-compose-actual.yaml`. `BIGDISKSUPERADMINEMAIL` should be an email you can access. `BIGDISKURL` will be the root URL of BigDisk (in my case, https://bigdisk.gilgameshskytrooper.io).
 Replace `BIGDISKEMAILUSERNAME` and `BIGDISKEMAILPASSWORD` with the login credential for a Gmail account with secure apps turned off (if you want to verify where this is used, look at `email/email.go`). `BIGDISKSUPERADMINPASSWORD` will be any password you would like to use for the `admin` superadmin account on the website.
 6. In development, use the `./build` command which will create the necessary folders, and launch move the files `docker-compose.yaml` to a backup file and renaming `docker-compose-actual.yaml` as `docker-compose.yaml` before running `docker-compose up` [not in detached mode so as to give you the ability to log the calls].
 Press `CTR-c` to exit the `docker-compose` application.
 (The reason why this method is used to run in development is so that sensitive information can be written into `docker-compose-actual.yaml` which is not tracked by git and hence hides private information.)
 7. In production, remove the `docker-compose.yaml` and rename `docker-compose-actual.yaml` as `docker-compose.yaml`.
 Use the command `docker-compose up -d` to run the application in a headless state (which will allow you to exit the shell without stopping the containers).
 You will need to make sure the `data` and `files` folders exist in the same directory as `docker-compose.yaml` to ensure data persistence is preseved even if the containers are restarted (Or just make sure you run `./build` at least once as the script does all of that for you).